diseraluca/diseraluca.github.io/_posts/2018-07-29-case-study-one-delta-mush-part-one.md

 ## Introduction

-Welcome the to the first part of the Delta Mush case study.
+Welcome the to the first part of the **Delta Mush** case study.
 We will dive into a first working, but completely and horribly unoptimized, version of the deformer.

 <!--godomalissimo-->
 Before starting there is a small disclaimer I'd like to write.
 It is important so bear the following in mind while reading or studying the code.
 As a first draft the code is not optimized in any way.
 Actually I've written it in a worse way than I would ( or should ) so as to be able to show some concepts in the following case study parts.
 Some choice are there to make the code more expressive so that you can more easily understand what we are doing.
 This has actually made the code a bit ugly for my taste.
-I'm not gonna refactor it for now ( even tough it needs it ) because we are going to have to restructure a lot of code and rethink how we store and pass around data and data structures when we will talk about data caching.
+I'm not gonna refactor it for now ( even tough it needs it ) because we are going to have to restructure a lot of code and rethink how we store and pass around data and data structures when we will talk about **data caching**.
 There is some code replication, there are useless comments, some  comments that should be there aren't and so on...
 We are gonna change it slowly when we have a more representative structure.
 So please bear with it.